 550 West 700 South, Salt Lake City, UT | 888-949-4864

 Valley Storefront is a non-traditional outpatient facility that offers daily services and case management to homeless individuals who have serious mental illness (SMI) who may also have another disorder, such as substance use.
 Storefront acts as an entry point into treatment for those who are reluctant to try traditional mental health options.
-In addition to our outpatient services, Storefront offers Assertive Community Treatment (ACT) and outreach models.
+In addition to our outpatient services, Storefront offers a Homeless Outreach Team and outreach models.

 · Day center/drop-in services

 · Laundry Services